MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/sqlrutils/setinputdataquery.md

 ---

 # required metadata
-title: "Assign a Query to the Input Data Parameter of the SQL Stored Procedure"
+title: "setInputDataQuery function (sqlrutils) | Microsoft Docs"
-description: " `setInputDataQuery`: assigns a query to the InputData parameter of the                  stored procedure that is going to populate the input                  data frame of the embedded R function in the next                  run of the stored procedure. "
+description: " setInputDataQuery: assigns a query to the InputData parameter of the                  stored procedure that is going to populate the input                  data frame of the embedded R function in the next                  run of the stored procedure. "
-keywords: "sqlrutils, setInputDataQuery"
+keywords: "(sqlrutils), setInputDataQuery"
-author: "richcalaway"
+author: "heidisteen"
-ms.author: "richcala"
-manager: "jhubbard"
+manager: "cgronlun"
-ms.date: "03/23/2017"
+ms.date: "01/24/2018"
 ms.topic: "reference"
 ms.prod: "microsoft-r"
 ms.service: ""
 ms.assetid: ""

 # optional metadata
-#ROBOTS: ""
+ROBOTS: ""
-#audience: ""
+audience: ""
-#ms.devlang: ""
+ms.devlang: ""
-#ms.reviewer: ""
+ms.reviewer: ""
-#ms.suite: ""
+ms.suite: ""
-#ms.tgt_pltfrm: ""
+ms.tgt_pltfrm: ""
 ms.technology: "r-server"
-#ms.custom: ""
+ms.custom: ""

 ---

  #setInputDataQuery: Assign a Query to the Input Data Parameter of the SQL Stored Procedure

- Applies to version 1.0.0 of package sqlrutils.

  ##Description

 `setInputDataQuery`: assigns a query to the InputData parameter of the